-Whether you’re a meth abuser, or you know someone who is, it’s time to get help.
+Whether you or you know someone is a meth user, now is the time to get help.
 Keep reading to learn the symptoms, facts, and signs of meth use.

 Facts About Meth Addiction

-When meth is taken orally, it takes between 15 to 20 minutes for the drug to take effect.
-But the faster the drug is absorbed, the more powerful it is, and the greater the risk of addiction becomes.
+When users ingest meth orally, it takes between 15 to 20 minutes for the drug to take effect.
+The faster the drug is absorbed, the more powerful it is— and the higher the risk of addiction becomes.

 The History of Meth

 In 1893, Japanese scientist Nagayoshi Nagai developed methamphetamine.
 It was used in World War II to boost endurance and combat fatigue.
 Soldiers from all over used it during this time.
 In fact, the drug made its way to England, America, and even Germany.